AyangNovaAnggraeni/UAS_AI/README.md

 - For the dataset :
   - Sanjaya, Samuel Ady (2024), “BISINDO Indonesian Sign Language: Alphabet Image Data”, Mendeley Data, V1, doi: 10.17632/ywnjpbcz8m.1
   - https://www.kaggle.com/datasets/achmadnoer/alfabet-bisindo
+- And the pdf file is a draft journal for further explanation

 ## 🚀 How to Run